-Minnesota Public Radio’s Broadcast Journalist Series commissions journalists and correspondents for a 24-hour residency four times a year, two in the fall and two in the spring.
+For over 20 years, Minnesota Public Radio’s Broadcast Journalist Series commissions journalists and correspondents for a 24-hour residency four times a year, two events in the fall and two events in the spring.
 While here they share insights on their craft as well as on people and events.
-Hosted by MPR’s Tom Weber, all events take place at the University of St. Thomas O’Shaughnessy Education Center with a breakfast the following morning at the Minneapolis Club.
-Free tickets to the evening events will be available through eTix.
+The Broadcast Journalist Series is an hour long live discussion with a visiting journalist and includes an audience Q&A. The interview is recorded for later broadcast on MPR News.

 Spring 2018 Season

 Scott Tong’s stories focus on energy, environment, natural resources and the global economy.
 Scott served as Marketplace China bureau chief from 2006-2010 and has reported from more than a dozen countries.
 He has contributed to special series on the 2017 globalization backlash; Water: The High Price of Cheap; Venezuela’s economic collapse; the rise of shareholder value and the Price of Profits; long-term U.S. job creation; the 2011 Japan earthquake and tsunami; the 2011 famine in the Horn of Africa; and the economics of one child in China.

 His book, “A Village with My Name: A Family History of China’s Opening to the World” (University of Chicago Press, 12/2017) offers a long view of China’s opening to the West, told through the lives of five people across five generations in his own family.